Exhibitor Rules & Regulations

 Local Laws

-Exhibitor shall comply with all applicable laws and regulations including, but not limited to, those relating to health and safety, as well as WEF directives relative to number of persons in their Exhibitor Space, social distancing, face coverings, and any other directives issued by WEF to Exhibitor.
+Exhibitor shall comply with all applicable laws and regulations including, but not limited to, those relating to health and safety, as well as the Water Environment Federation (WEF) directives relative to number of persons in their Exhibitor Space, social distancing, face coverings, and any other directives issued by the Water Environment Federation to Exhibitor.

 Return to Top | Return to Exhibiting Information Home